 Technique is Everything

-It reminded her of his stylistic roots in the recurring imagery of abstract expressionism + in Jackson Pollock’s gestural painting.
+It reminded her of his stylistic roots in the recurring imagery of abstract expressionism and in Jackson Pollock’s gestural painting.
 You can find this inside the Foreword A Fond Sonore.
 This clearly sets the tone for every masterpiece he assumes to create.
-Slonem always proves to be successful upon applying that last stroke of paint + or that last line cutting through it.
+Slonem always succeeds in creating masterpieces.
+Applying that last stroke of paint and or that last line cutting through it is a recipe for awe.

 (‘RUFUS ROLLER’, 2013)

-With over one hundred bird paintings, Birds by Hunt Slonem, © 2017, published by Glitterati Incorporated, is sure to make a delightful gift for anyone who loves birds, color, patterns, texture, + fashion.
+With over one hundred bird paintings, Birds by Hunt Slonem, © 2017, published by Glitterati Incorporated, is sure to make a delightful gift for anyone.
+If they check off birds, color, patterns, texture, and fashion as their loves, this is the book to get them.
 But if not for someone else, it’s sure to breathe new life into your own personal art book collection.
 It’s perfect for escaping into the far tropics enhanced by one artist’s vivid imagination + deep adoration for birds.

-As with all of Glitterati Incorporated’s books, Birds by Hunt Slonem, © 2017, published by Glitterati Incorporated, is a ‘must cop’ + available for purchase here.
+As with all of Glitterati Incorporated’s books, Birds by Hunt Slonem, © 2017, published by Glitterati Incorporated, is a ‘must-cop’ and available for purchase here.